gravestench/servicemesh/README.md

 ### Service

-The `Service` interface represents a generic service within the `Mesh`.
+The `Service` interface represents a generic service within the `M` interface.
 It defines methods for initializing the service and retrieving its name.

 ```go
 type Service interface {